 Liz is a member of the Network of Early Career Teachers, Academics and Researchers at the ANU.

-Vice President of Australian Population Association 2012-16.
+Vice President, Australian Population Association 2012-16.

-Secretary of the Australian Population Association 2008-12.
+Secretary, Australian Population Association 2008-12.